-Marion was brought up on a dairy farm in the Eastern Bay of Plenty.
-Always an outdoor girl, she thought herself tomboyish until her father corrected her.
-“Not tomboyish.
+Marion Day grew up on a dairy farm in New Zealand’s Eastern Bay of Plenty.
+She had always considered herself a tomboy until her father reprimanded her.
+“Not a tomboy.
 Daring.”
 Her siblings called her Muttley.
-You may remember the main character Dick Dastardly and his dog Muttley in the TV series Wacky Races.
-Dick had famous sayings like ‘Drat, drat and double drat’ and the catchphrase 'Muttley, do something!'.
-That may have been Marion’s situation - do something - as she was always a bit of a rebel and the eldest girl.
-Or maybe it was her laugh!
+You might remember Dick Dastardly and his dog Muttley from the TV show Wacky Races.
+Dick had notable sayings like ‘Drat, drat and double drat’ and the catchphrase 'Muttley, do something!'.
+That may have been Marion’s circumstance, as she was always a bit of a renegade and the eldest girl, or perhaps it was just her chuckle!

-Marion Day never had any inclination to write or even scribble down words when she was young.
-With busy Dutch immigrant parents, she doesn’t recall books around the house until her first job in a bookshop at sixteen.
-It was there they took on any real form.
-She enjoyed bookselling tremendously, and completed a year’s bookseller's course.
+Marion had no desire to write or even scribble down words when she was younger.
+With busy Dutch immigrant parents, she doesn’t recall seeing any books in the house until she was sixteen and took her first job at a bookstore.
+She thoroughly enjoyed bookselling and completed a year-long bookseller's course.

-The next closest thing to writing came when a palmist read her palm: “You will be a well-known author by 29.”
-That didn’t happen!
-Marion was far too busy snatching everything life offered in case it passed her by.
-She was New Zealand's second woman microlight pilot and she featured in National TV programme The Maggie Barry Gardening Show with her NZ Open Herb Garden.
-Twenty-five years later, she took a breather.
-At her father’s insistence, and without any writing experience, she compiled his autobiography.
+The closest Marion Day came to writing was when a palmist read her hand and said, “You will be a well-known author by 29.”
+She laughed.
+Marion was far too preoccupied with grabbing everything life had to offer in case it passed her by.
+She was New Zealand's second female microlight pilot, and her NZ Open Herb Garden was featured on National TV’s The Maggie Barry Gardening Show.

 But the dream had begun.
-The bug caught.
+The bug was caught.